A Shop for Killers: Development

-A Shop for Killers was developed under the working title The Killers' Shopping Mall, is co-directed by Lee Kwon and Noh Kyu-yeop, co-written by Ji Ho-jin and Lee, co-produced by Merrychristmas (a subsidiary of A2Z Entertainment) and Project Onion, and provided by The Walt Disney Company Korea.
+A Shop for Killers is co-directed by Lee Kwon and Noh Kyu-yeop, co-written by Ji Ho-jin and Lee, co-produced by Merrychristmas and Project Onion, and provided by The Walt Disney Company Korea.

-In February 2024, director Lee Kwon said in an interview that they were closely discussing the possibility to produce a second season.
+In February 2024, director Lee said in an interview that they were closely discussing the possibility to produce a second season.
 Ten months later, Disney+ confirmed the production of the series' second season.

 Casting

-In November 2022, Lee Dong-wook and Kim Hye-jun were reportedly cast for the series which will be released on a global OTT platform.
+In November 2022, Lee Dong-wook and Kim Hye-jun were reportedly cast for the series.
 Lee and Kim were announced in the lead roles in May 2023.
 In December 2023, Seo Hyun-woo, Jo Han-sun, Park Ji-bin, Geum Hae-na, and Kim Min were revealed to play various roles in the series.

 In April 2025, Lee and Kim were confirmed to return for the second season with most of the original cast members.
-New cast members Masaki Oda, Hyunri, and Jung Yun-ha were also announced to join the second season.
+New cast members Masaki Oda, Hyunri, and Jung Yun-ha were also announced to join.

 Filming

 Principal photography for the first season took place between January and June 2023.
-The second season will begin filming in April 2025.
+The second season's principal photography began in April 2025.